CodePushGo/website/src/content/blog/en/capacitor-ota-updates-boosting-low-end-device-performance.md

 ### Main Points

 Capacitor OTA updates have shown to improve performance on low-end devices significantly.
-Capgo's system has already powered **947.6 million updates** across 1,400 apps, increasing release efficiency by 81% [\[1\]](https://capgo.app/).
+CodePushGo's system has already powered **947.6 million updates** across 1,400 apps, increasing release efficiency by 81% [\[1\]](https://capgo.app/).
 As Rodrigo Mantica puts it:

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!"
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!"

 These achievements pave the way for even more advancements in OTA delivery systems.

 ### Future Development

 OTA updates for low-end devices continue to evolve.
 With **end-to-end encryption** ensuring [secure updates](https://capgo.app/docs/plugin/cloud-mode/hybrid-update/) without impacting performance and integration with CI/CD platforms like [GitHub Actions](https://docs.github.com/actions) and [GitLab CI](https://docs.gitlab.com/ee/ci/) simplifying deployments, the process is becoming even smoother [\[1\]](https://capgo.app/).
-Cost is also a major factor: while [AppFlow](https://ionic.io/appflow/) costs $6,000 annually, Capgo's CI/CD setup is about $300 per month [\[1\]](https://capgo.app/).
+Cost is also a major factor: while [AppFlow](https://ionic.io/appflow/) costs $6,000 annually, CodePushGo's CI/CD setup is about $300 per month [\[1\]](https://capgo.app/).
 As NASA's [OSIRIS-REx](https://en.wikipedia.org/wiki/OSIRIS-REx) team pointed out:

-> "@Capgo is a smart way to make hot code pushes (and not for all the money in the world like with @AppFlow)"
+> "@CodePushGo is a smart way to make hot code pushes (and not for all the money in the world like with @AppFlow)"

 Looking ahead, advancements in package size reduction, bandwidth efficiency, resource management, and deployment speed are expected to further improve performance and user satisfaction, building on the robust benefits already demonstrated.